plainDE/linux-repo/index.md

 Server = https://repo.plainde.org/arch/$arch
 ```

-And then you need to get and trust gpg key.
+And then you need to get and trust our gpg key (Ivan Bushchik <ivabus@ivabus.dev>).
 To do this, run as root:

 ```sh
 pacman-key --recv-keys 77F2CF964D0A9F5BA3DE3D313E4E9C7D66E44BF7